 More than just a fun-to-say word, knishes are emblematic of Jewish deli snacks.
 Their hearty nature and portable shape make for an easy, if heavy, snack on the go.
 The version at the Mile End Deli is a different shape than most: rolled into a log instead of shaped into a dumpling, transforming the knish into light(-er) fare.

-Entries tagged with 'noah and are bernamoff'
+'noah and are bernamoff' on Serious Eats

 Schmaltz is a useful cooking fat to keep around the house; for our Cook the Book feature this week, it is used in Soup Mandel and Knishes.
 Keep the resulting Gribenes (fried chicken skin crackling) for snacks while you're cooking or toss them in a salad.
 If you don't have extra chicken skin hanging around the kitchen, call a butcher shop ahead of time and have them reserve it for you.